Measurable bounded cohomology of measured groupoids: Introduction

 We conclude this introduction noticing that Theorem \ref{theorem_amenability} is a generalization of several results that can be proved by the exponential law.
 Using the latter, one can prove that an amenable $\mathrm{II}_1$-relation is boundedly acyclic (Proposition \ref{proposition_ergodic_amenable_relation}).
 A similar statement holds for the semidirect groupoid of an amenable action (Proposition \ref{proposition_amenable_space}), in virtue of the relative injectivity proved by Burger and Monod.

 \paragraph{\textbf{Structure of the paper.}} In Section \ref{section_Groupoids} we recall the necessary background about groupoids, with a particular focus on the measurable case.
 In Section \ref{section_Measurable coefficient modules} we introduce measurable coefficient modules, which are the natural coefficients for our cohomology theory.
 The latter is finally defined in Section \ref{section_Bounded cohomology of groupoids}.
 After a brief description of measurable bundles of Banach spaces (Section \ref{section_bundles}), we give the definition of measurable bounded cohomology (Section \ref{section_Measurable bounded cohomology}), we prove the invariance under similarity (Section \ref{section_Functoriality}) and we list some consequences.
 Then we move to the case of semidirect groupoids.
-Section \ref{section_The_exponential_law} is devoted to relate the continuous bounded cohomology of a group acting on a regular space and the measurable one of the associated semidirect groupoid (Theorem \ref{theorem_expo}).
+Section \ref{section_The_exponential_law} is devoted to relate the continuous bounded cohomology of a group acting on a standard Borel space and the measurable one of the associated semidirect groupoid (Theorem \ref{theorem_expo}).
 This result can be declined in different contexts, and in Section \ref{section_Main consequences of the exponential law} we describe some relevant applications.
-For instance, we consider the case of orbit equivalence and of measure equivalence, and we also deduce a vanishing result for the measurable bounded cohomology of the action of the Thompson group.
-Finally, in Section \ref{section_Amenability}, we prove the vanishing of measurable bounded cohomology for amenable groupoids (Theorem \ref{theorem_amenability}). \paragraph{\textbf{Acknowledgments.}} The authors wish to thank Michelle Bucher for the interest she showed in this paper.
-The authors are grateful to Martino Lupini for many useful and enlightening conversations, and to the University of Bologna for the warm hospitality.
+For instance, we consider the case of orbit equivalence and of measure equivalence, and we also deduce a vanishing result for the measurable bounded $2$-cohomology of an action of either the Thompson group, a higher rank lattice or a lattice in a product.
+We obtain a variant of Eckmann-Shapiro induction and we apply it to the case of higher rank actions that are not essentially free.
+Finally, in Section \ref{section_Amenability}, we prove the vanishing of measurable bounded cohomology for amenable groupoids (Theorem \ref{theorem_amenability}). \paragraph{\textbf{Acknowledgements.}} The authors wish to thank Michelle Bucher and Tobias Hartnick for the interest they showed in this paper.